 Under faculty regulations, students who formally withdraw from the University before the end of the 12th week of the semester due to military obligations are entitled to a grade of "W" in each course in which they are enrolled.
 Military orders or evidence of enlistment must be made available to the UNM-Los Alamos Registrar.
 A student who withdraws due to military obligations after completing 12 weeks of instruction receives full credit for each enrolled course provided the instructor certifies a grade of "C" or better for the course at the date of formal withdrawal.
+If the instructor certifies a grade of "C" or better for the course at the date of formal withdrawal.
 If the instructor certifies a grade of less than "C," the student receives a grade of "W." The student must opt for either a tuition refund or for a grade assignment after the 12th week.
 A final semester senior who has satisfactorily completed at least half of the work for enrolled courses, provided these would complete degree requirements, may be certified for graduation by the faculty of their college.
 Visit http://dos.unm.edu and click on "Request For Military Withdrawal>Services>Military Withdrawals" for a form in order to initiate the military withdrawal process.